jenkstom/AwesomeEMS/README.md

 * A ruby-based dispatch system called [skycad](https://github.com/shakycode/skycad).
 * A really old (2009) web-based dispatch system called [WebEMS](http://webems.sourceforge.net/).
 * [OpenISES](https://sourceforge.net/projects/openises/?source=navbar), another old project.
 The website claims there is an attempt to revive it, and the latest tarball is dated August, 2016.
+* The [Medic Mobile](https://github.com/medic) project is meant to help coordinate activities in areas where there is only SMS available.

 ## Dynamic Deployment

 * A [research project](https://github.com/4rdhendu/Ambulance-multi-agent-planning) about optimizing ambulance assignment.
 The paper and code are available.
 * A [simple system](https://github.com/ViditIsOnline/SLOR_Back) for visualizing placement of ambulances.
+* [traccar](https://www.traccar.org/) has open source apps for android and iOS.
+It could be used to track ambulance personnel.

 ## Study and Education